gaps-closure/hal/autogen/README.md

 Not all valid C struct declarations are supported.

-Currently we support the following atomic types: char, unsigned char, short, unsigned short, int, unsigned int, long, unsigned long, float, double
+Currently we support the following atomic types: char, unsigned char, short, unsigned short, int, unsigned int, long, unsigned long, float, double.
+We also support fixed-size arrays of any supported atomic type.

-Additionally we plan to support fixed-size arrays of any supported atomic type, and null-terminated C-strings.
+Additionally we plan to support null-terminated C-strings.
 We might also include std::array and std::vector of the supported atomic types, std::string.